storageos/storageos.github.io/_docs/concepts/pools.md

 # Pools

 StorageOS aggregates host storage from all nodes where the StorageOS container runs into a storage pool.
-A Pool is a collection of storage based on host attributes such as class of server, storage or location.
+A pool is a collection of storage based on host attributes such as class of server, storage or location.

 Node storage can be allocated to a specific pool using Node selectors.
 Pool node